5.3. GPU and CUDA Boundaries

 -

-The backend is intentionally narrow.
+The backend is focused.
 The first target is float32 tensor work used by the model zoo: matmul, convolution, reductions, attention helpers, FFT/FNO kernels, and related VJP rules.

 -

-The trust boundary is named, not hidden.
+Runtime agreement is stated explicitly.
 TorchLean documents which facts are proved in Lean, which behaviors are specified in Lean, and which native behaviors are validated by tests.

 5.3.2.
 The Short Version